 Types of Non-Metal Conduit

 Non-metal conduit is made of plastic, also called PVC.
-It is used in areas where metals can cause problems, such as in hospital MRI rooms.
+It is used in areas where metals can cause problems.
 It is also used where it will be in contact with water, such as below ground or encased in concrete.
 PVC conduit will not rust or corrode when exposed to water.
+However, it is important to note that non-metallic conduit will not serve as a redundant ground conductor so you need to review local codes to ensure than non-metallic conduit is acceptable for your application.

 Rigid Nonmetallic Conduit (RNC)